Charles Fergus Binns: Early life

-Charles Fergus Binns was born on October 4, 1857, in Worcester, England, the seventh of ten children.
+Charles Fergus Binns was born on 4 October 1857, in Worcester, England, the seventh of ten children.
 His father, Richard William Binns was art director and co-managing director of the Royal Worcester Porcelain Works.

 Binns attended the Worcester Cathedral King's School from 1869 to 1872.
 At the age of 14, he was apprenticed at the Royal Worcester Porcelain Works, where he was exposed to every aspect of the pottery business.
 His education continued while he worked at the pottery and he studied art at the Worcester School of Design, and studied chemistry in nearby Birmingham.
 Binns worked for Royal Worcester for the next 25 years eventually becoming the head of the sales office, first in Worcester and beginning in 1884, in London.
 He became known as a popular lecturer on the subject of ceramics and began writing on the topic.

-In 1893 he traveled to the United States, accompanying the Royal Worcester exhibit at the World's Columbian Exhibition in Chicago, Illinois.
+In 1893 he travelled to the United States, accompanying the Royal Worcester exhibit at the World's Columbian Exhibition in Chicago, Illinois.
 After returning to England he became technical director for the pottery, holding that position for four more years.
 Binns resigned his position at Royal Worcester in 1897 when his father retired.

 American period

 After leaving Royal Worcester Binns emigrated to America.
-After several months of traveling and giving lectures on ceramics while looking for a position, he became principal director of the Technical School for Sciences and Art in Trenton, New Jersey, and in 1898 began working for the Ceramic Art Company in Trenton.
+After several months of travelling and giving lectures on ceramics while looking for a position, he became principal director of the Technical School for Sciences and Art in Trenton, New Jersey, and in 1898 began working for the Ceramic Art Company in Trenton.
 At this time, Binns became one of the founding members of the American Ceramic Society.

 In 1900, Binns became the first director of the New York State School of Clay-Working and Ceramics at Alfred University.
 Under Binns's leadership, the reputation of the school at Alfred grew significantly.